The-Virtual-Desktop-Team/Virtual-Desktop-Optimization-Tool/README.md

 Starting with the 2004 version of these scripts, we no longer invoke the Disk Cleanup Wizard (Cleanmgr.exe).
 DCW is near end-of-life, but also sometimes "hangs" during running of the scripts.
 Instead some basic disk cleanup has been incorporated into the 'Win10_VirtualDesktop_Optimize.ps1' script.
 There are logs, traces, and event log files deleted.
 If you wish to maintain log files, you can edit the .PS1 script and remove those entries.

+# Running Scripts
+There may be times when you download this script and it is tagged as being dowlowed from the internet, and thus being blocked from running.
+In order to all this script to be run you may have to run **Unblock-File** to remove this stream.

+**From the PowerShell Documentation** -The Unblock-File cmdlet lets you open files that were downloaded from the Internet.
+It unblocks PowerShell script files that were downloaded from the Internet so you can run them, even when the PowerShell execution policy is RemoteSigned.
+By default, these files are blocked to protect the computer from untrusted files.

+Before using the Unblock-File cmdlet, review the file and its source and verify that it is safe to open.

+Internally, the Unblock-File cmdlet removes the Zone.Identifier alternate data stream, which has a value of "3" to indicate that it was downloaded from the Internet.

+More information about Unblock-File can be found here: [Unblock-File](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/unblock-file?view=powershell-5.1)

 # Disclaimer
 This Sample Code is provided for the purpose of illustration only and is not intended to be used in a production environment.
 THIS SAMPLE CODE AND ANY RELATED INFORMATION ARE PROVIDED "AS IS" WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESSED OR IMPLIED,